anoopelias/hello-wasm-esp32/README.md

 - Clone `wasm-micro-runtime` from [here](https://github.com/bytecodealliance/wasm-micro-runtime).
 Set `WAMR_PATH` to this path in your user profile.
 - Install `wasi-sdk` as mentioned [here](https://github.com/WebAssembly/wasi-sdk).
     - Its okay to use release downloads but it didn't work for me on Linux.
 I had to compile it.
-    - Set `WASI_PATH` in your profile correctly to the folder where the artifacts are untar'ed.
+    - Set `WASI_SDK_PATH` in your profile correctly to the folder where the artifacts are untar'ed.

 ### Usage